Inflation hits new record in Europe, slowing economy | Headlines

 While liquid gas succeeded in filling Europe's storage for the winter, the higher prices have made some industrial products such as steel or fertilizer expensive or simply unprofitable to make.

-Consumer spending power has been drained at shops and elsewhere as more income goes to pay for fuel and utility bills.
+Consumer spending power has been drained at shops and elsewhere as more income goes to pay for fuel and utility bills and as basics such as food become more expensive.

 Natural gas prices for short-term purchases have eased recently but remain high on markets for coming months, suggesting that costly energy may be a persistent drag on the economy.